 Mother-In-Law Moving In?
 Here’s How Much It Costs to Add a Small Kitchenette

-Despite their small size, kitchenettes cost $45,600 on average — though costs vary widely depending on size, features, and finishes.
+Despite their small size, the cost of a kitchenette may surprise you.
+They run $15,750 on average — though costs vary widely depending on size, features, and finishes.
 To help you get a better idea of what your miniature kitchen will run you, HomeLight spoke with an experienced contractor and analyzed project data from reputable sources on the web.

-According to HomeAdvisor, a website that records millions of remodeling estimates, the cost to build a kitchenette ranges.
+According to Angi, a website that records millions of remodeling estimates, the cost to build a kitchenette ranges between $7,500 and $30,000.
 A basic kitchenette may cost only a few thousand if plumbing and wiring are easily accessible.
-In areas like the basement where you need to install new plumbing and wiring, kitchenettes cost $45,600 on average.
-Outdoor kitchens — projects with similar scopes to kitchenettes — run between $5,000 and $21,500 on average.

-Based on this data, your kitchenette could cost anywhere from $3,000 to north of $45,000 — that’s quite the range!
-According to design consultant and certified Master Builder Chad Ruhoff, the cost of your kitchenette depends on two main factors: what you want and where you want it.
+According to Chad Ruhoff, owner of East Avenue Design+Build, the cost of your kitchenette depends on two main factors: what you want and where you want it.

 To help you estimate how much your project will cost, let’s take a look at kitchenette cost factors: